Alfred-12138/alfred-yuan-coding-sample/README.md

 ### Python Sample

-Folder: Python Sample (Demand Estimation)
+Folder: Sample Code (Demand Estimation)
 Project: Dual Network Effects in the EV Transition: Rise of Charging, Decline of Gas.

 The scripts include the estimation code and the functions supporting it